 Apart from his own engine tuning business, Aberl also supported leading German rider Josef Seidl, had a heavy racing programme himself, and was always searching for more power.
 The search brought the building, with his friend Ludwig Apfelbeck, of a very special engine, the likes of which had not been seen before.

-The motor had an extremely compiicated valve gear, a combination of pushrod and overhead cam design.
+The motor had an extremely complicated valve gear, a combination of pushrod and overhead cam design.
 The bottom end of the unit was based on the (then) all-conquering British- built JAP, but there the similarity ended. from the crank to the head which then drove a double camshaft via sprockets and chain.
 The cams were mounted vertically and drove four short horizontal pushrods which in turn operated the valves.

 (RIGHT): The Aberl - Alfenbeck Longtracker in detail that must have had the pits "Buzzing" back in 1965.

-The ambition was for Seidl to win the 1965 championship, and certainiy the bike was amply fast enough, but unfortunately far from reliable.
+The ambition was for Seidl to win the 1965 championship, and certainly the bike was amply fast enough, but unfortunately far from reliable.
 And with Fred's own tuning and bike preparation to run, his support of Seidl, and his own racing programme. the time to develop the all-important reliability was just not available and the project was eventually shelved.

 Today in his mid-70s, Fred still lives in his beloved Muhidorf and continues his tuning work in his spotless workshops.
 The bike is a proud exhibit, along with a Weslake-engined roadster machine he has built.
 He is still seen daily riding round the village, waving to just about everyone.
 But his bike today is a 50cc moped - tuned of course!